irkwan/Tugas2-Ca-IRK2015/Erick Wijaya - 13515057/README.md

 To encrypt a plaintext, the plaintext is converted into its ASCII values.
 Each values (ci) will be encrypted to create values for ciphertext (di).
 For each ci, calculate di = ci^e mod n.
 All the di values combined is the ciphertext.
 To decrypt the ciphertext back to plaintext, calculate ci = di^d mod n.
 All the ci values are converted back from ASCII to characters.
 To make the encryption and decryption safer, ci must be multiplied by random multiple of 256 before calculating di.
 After the decryption, the results must be divided by 256 to get the remainders.
 The remaindes are the ASCII values that are converted back to plaintext.

-Please note that this program is created for educational purpose and not supposed to be used in practical uses.
+Please note that this program is created for educational purpose and not supposed to be used in practical usage.